mapzen/terrarium/README.md

 ![](imgs/04-normalmap.png)

+It is possible to illuminate the surface of the terrain by adding "normal" information to [Tangram](https://github.com/tangrams/tangram)’s light engine.
+(The [normal](https://mapzen.com/documentation/tangram/Materials-Overview/#normals) of a polygon is a three-dimensional vector describing the direction that it is considered to be facing, which affects the color and shininess of the polygon.)

-Is possible to lighten the surface of the terrain by adding normal information to [Tangram](https://github.com/tangrams/tangram)’s light engine some NormalMap filtering to the HeightMap obtained from [Shuttle Radar Topography Mission](http://www2.jpl.nasa.gov/srtm/) using GIMP or the shader [here](https://github.com/patriciogonzalezvivo/terrarium/blob/master/data/normal.frag) through [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer) like this:
+We can make the NormalMap using the HeightMap we got from the [Shuttle Radar Topography Mission](http://www2.jpl.nasa.gov/srtm/) using GIMP or the Tangram shader [here](https://github.com/patriciogonzalezvivo/terrarium/blob/master/data/normal.frag) using [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer) like this:

 ```bash
 cd data/
 glslViewer normal.frag A/N37W123.png -o A/N37W123-normal.png
 ```

-On the fragment shader we can use the following function to retrieve the normal values for each point:
+On the fragment shader we can use the following function to retrieve the normal values for each point...

 ```glsl
 vec3 getNormal(vec2 position) {